 If you try this stuffed shells recipe, please let me know!
 Leave a comment and rate it below.
 I love to hear what you think, or any changes you make.Print

-A simple vegan manicotti using cashew ricotta cheese, pasta sauce and fresh basil to top it off.
+A simple vegan manicotti (aka Cannelloni) using homemade tofu or cashew ricotta cheese, pasta sauce and fresh basil to top it off!